fbreitwieser/krakenuniq/README.md

 # Announcements
 ## New release v1.0.2
-This release fixes the issue with running multiple krakenuniq processes in the same folder with --paired input files.
+This release fixes the issue with possibly incorrect output produced when running multiple krakenuniq processes in the same folder with --paired input files.

 ## New release v1.0.1
 This release fixes the Issue #116 and #117.
 Thanks to @boulund for the fix!